SukkaW/tor-exit-page/README.md

 # Tor Exit Page

-This is an alternative `This is a Tor Exir Router` page, used to replace [the default, ugly one](https://svn.torproject.org/svn/tor/branches/hidserv-design-changes/contrib/tor-exit-notice.html).
+This is an alternative `This is a Tor Exit Router` page, used to replace [the default, ugly one](https://svn.torproject.org/svn/tor/branches/hidserv-design-changes/contrib/tor-exit-notice.html) provided by Tor.

 ## Build